Voting Record — David Crausby MP, Bolton North East (10141)

 Commons18 Mar 2003Iraq — Case for war not established — rejected minorityno Rebel

-Commons10 Mar 2003Local Government Bill — Repeal of prohibition on promotion of homosexuality (Section 28) minorityno Rebel
+Commons10 Mar 2003Local Government Bill — Maintain Prohibition on Promotion of Homosexuality (Section 28) minorityno Rebel

-Commons10 Mar 2003Local Government Bill — [2nd Allotted Day] — New Clause 11 — Repeal of Section 2A of Local Government Act 1986 minorityno Rebel
+Commons10 Mar 2003Local Government Bill — New Clause 11 — Repeal of Section 2A of Local Government Act 1986 minorityno Rebel

 Commons4 Feb 2003House of Lords Reform — Option 6 (60 per Cent.
 Elected) — rejected minorityno Rebel